juliesymons/juliesymons/GettingStarted.md

 #### Actuators

 Actuators are *tensor fields* that are output from a *compute graph*.
 The *compute graph* sends out information or enacts side-effects through actuators, which are *tensor fields* that source external data streams such as consoles, video displays, speakers, databases, or files.
-Actuators are the complement of Sensors.
+Actuators are the complement of sensors.

+This tutorial has two Actuator examples.
+The simple example is the [ActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/actuators/AcuatorExamples.scala), located at `libcog/actuators/ActuatorExample`.

+`val actuator = Actuator(field, actuatorData, (column) => 4 - column)`

+This one just defines an array to stash data from a field in the compute graph for printing out with each step of the compute graph.

+The second example, [ScalarSensorActuatorExample](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/sensors/ScalarSensorAcuatorExamples.scala), defines an actuator function which is a unit function that takes an `Iterator[Float]`.

 what can we say about actuators - pipelined/unpipelined, special case for Color and Vector,